Did you know that some antique fishing rods are worth up to $2000? You may wonder, what exactly makes them that special?

 Old fishing rods dating back to 1920-1960 come under vintage rods.

-Now vintage does not necessarily mean it’s worth a really good price because it is often old.
+Now, vintage does not necessarily mean it’s worth a good price because it is often old.

-Nevertheless, old fishing rods from the vintage time do have some value and may go for a good price.
+Nevertheless, old fishing rods from a bygone era are valuable and may go for a good price.
 It mostly depends on the maker.

 Antique

-An antique rod is made between 1850 to 1920s.
-In comparison to vintage and classic rods, antique rods are usually sold for higher prices.
+An antique rod was made between 1850 and the 1920s.
+Antique rods are usually sold for higher prices compared to vintage and classic rods.

 So you can tell how unique and valuable it must be.